swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

   Other  doctors will say they can have quicker results.
 It is possible, but these  results are fictitious and ephemeral.
 In the long term, these so-called results  will finish by destroying a person’s health.
 Recovery using natural hygeine  methods takes time, but it is sure and durable.
 We can even say it is ultra  fast, for there are no other means.
 Either you follow nature’s path, or  you continue to suffer, until death delivers you.<br>
       When your body goes  through crisis after crisis, it is seeking, in fact, to recover, to

-50</p>
+50

-    <p>heal  tissues and repair damage.
+    heal  tissues and repair damage.
 And when all this work is finished you will be a new  person.
 The most wonderful thing is – you feel it too!” concluded Vetrano.

 Here is all the correspondence that  we exchanged: